 Are Poll Workers Paid?

 Yes!
 All of our Poll Worker positions are paid after they have worked on Election Day.
-Rate of pay includes Election Day, Orientation, and Training*.
+The rate of pay includes Election Day hours and Training*.

 What are the steps to becoming a Poll Worker?